Breitholtz/HPC/Assignment2/report.md

 ### threaded_newton
 This is the function which is used to calculate the convergence of every point in our picture.
 The function first assigns the argument which was sent to it into a local variable corresponding to the starting row.
 Then the type declarations of all the used local variables follow.

 The computation starts by going into a while loop until all rows have been calculated.
-Each thread has been assigned a starting row by the passed argument
+Each thread has been assigned a starting row by the passed argument and as such starts at that row.
+Then we directly go into a for loop over the elements of the current row,

 //TODO: explain that we use a global index to tell each thread which row to compute next.
 ### writeppm